 What are your favorite tools?
 What is your favorite Blythe mold to customize?

-My favorite tools are my scalpels*.
+My favorite tools are my surgical scalpels.
 I started with those 7 years ago and still count on them like an old friend.

 I think plastic wise RBL is the best mold because of the thickest plastic.
 But I do love an SBL.
 Challenging but lovely once finished.